The Best Shotgun Sights: Iron, Ghos Ring, Fiber

 XS Sight Systems – Remington Shotgun Tactical Ghost Ring Sight Set

 The Remington shotgun tactical ghost ring sight set by XS Sight Systems is the perfect solution for converting the front sights on your Remington shotgun into ones that will let you see in the dark or in low lit environments.
 This set contains banded front sights and a ghost ring rear that will surely give a tactical upgrade to your existing front sights.
+This ghost ring sight set is compatible with the Remington 11-87, Remington 1100 and Remington 870 shotgun.
 It is very easy to install and can be done in a matter of minutes.
 The sight set comes with shims which allow the clamps of the barrel band to firmly fit on the muzzle and secure the sight in place.
 By doing this, the sights will be able to handle the impact of the heavy recoil that comes from firing the weapon.
 Instructions are included with the ghost ring set in case you have any questions about the installation process.

 |Get XS Sight Systems – Remington Shotgun Tactical Ghost Ring Sight Set on Brownells|